tapirdata/wson/README.md

   - `howNext`: determines how the next chunk should be handled.
 This may be an array `[nextRaw, skip]` or just boolean `nextRaw`. `skip` is the number of characters to be skipped first (Say, they have been proceeded by other means).
 Then, if `nextRaw` is:
     - `true`, just the lexer is to be used.
 The next `value` passed to `cb` will be either:
       - One of the special characters `{`, `}`, `[`, `]`, `#`, `:`, `|`.
 This is signaled by `isValue == false`.
-      - A non-empty string that results by unescaping untill the next special character.
+      - A non-empty string that results by unescaping until the next special character.
 This is signaled by `isValue == true`.
     - `false`, an attempt to parse is requested.
 The next `value` passed to `cb` will be either:
       - One of the special characters `}`, `]`, `:`, `|` that may not start a valid WSON string.
 This is signaled by `isValue == false`.
       - The value of the next WSON string.
 This is signaled by `isValue == true`.
 If this sub-string is ill-formed, a `ParseError` will be thrown.